moaxcp/x11/README.md

 client.send(window);
 ```

 Creating a window is a one-way request.
-These
-requests do not recieve a resonse from the server.
+These requests do not receive a
-Similar to Xlib, the client queues one-way requests
+response from the server.
+Similar to X11lib, the client queues one-way requests
 until a two-way request is sent.
-This queue can be
-inspected and flushed to the server.
+This queue can be inspected and flushed to the
+server.

 ```
 client.flush();
 ```

-The x11 protocol is represented by classes which
+This project converts the x11 protocol to classes which implement certain
-implement certain interfaces.
-The client can read
-and write these objects using the read and write
+interfaces.
+The client can read and write these objects using the read and
-methods defined in each object’s class.
-Here is a
+write methods defined in each object’s class.
+Here is a diagram of the class
-diagram of the class hierarchy for the protocol:
+hierarchy for the protocol:

-X11ClientExceptions may be thrown when calling
-methods on a client.
-These exceptions represent
+X11ClientExceptions may be thrown when calling methods on a client.
+These
-IOExceptions with the socket.
-X11ErrorExceptions
+exceptions represent IOExceptions with the socket.
+X11ErrorExceptions represent
-represent Errors from the X11 Server.
-Errors can be
-handled using the standard try/catch method rather
+Errors from the X11 Server.
+Errors can be handled using the standard try/catch
-than using an error handler callback as is done with
+method rather than using an error handler callback as is done with X11lib.
-Xlib.

 ```
 try {